Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/giant/ogre.md

 NoteIcon: monster
 BestiaryType: giant
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 237, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Ogre](2-Mechanics/CLI/bestiary/giant/ogre.md)
 *Source: Monster Manual p.
 237, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*